cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, pre-Lenexa mailing
+# Parallelism TS Editor's Report, Lenexa meeting

-N4407 is the latest Parallelism TS Working Draft.
-It contains editorial changes to the Parallelism TS to address whitespace and other formatting issues.
+D4505 is the latest Parallelism TS Working Draft.
+It contains editorial changes to the Parallelism TS to apply the following revisions:

+  * N4274 - Relaxing Packing Rules for Exceptions Thrown by Parallel Algorithms - Proposed Wording (Revision 1)
+  * D???? - Feature Test Macros for the Parallelism TS

-N4407 updates the previous draft, N4352, published in the midterm mailing.
+D4505 updates the previous draft, N4407, published in the pre-Lenexa mailing.

-N4409 is document N4407 reformatted as a TS document.
-It updates N4354, which was published in the midterm mailing.
+N4507 is document N4505 reformatted as a TS document.
+It updates N4409, which was published in the pre-Lenexa mailing.

+## Technical Changes

+* Applied N4274, which relaxes the exception packaging rules for exceptions thrown by parallel algorithms.
+Additionally, changed instances of "terminates with (exception)" phrasing to "exits via (exception)", as directed by the Library Working Group.

+* Applied D????, which introduces feature test macros for the functionality of the Parallelism TS.

 ## Editorial Changes

-Eliminated spurious whitespace and paragraph numbers and manually broke code lines which were spilling into the margin.
+None.